HarryJ12/Reddit_Tech-Scraper/README.md

 ## How It Works

-1. **Fetch**: `reddit_client.py` pulls posts via Reddit's OAuth API or public JSON endpoints (OAuth API is NOT required).
+1. **Fetch**: `reddit_client.py` pulls posts via Reddit's OAuth API OR public JSON endpoints.
 Rate-limited with a token bucket, responses are cached to disk in `.cache/` with a 5-hour TTL.

 2. **Classify**: `tech_classifier.py` labels each post `HIGH_SIGNAL` or `LOW_SIGNAL` via keyword patterns.
 High-signal = specific tools, libraries, frameworks, infra.
 Low-signal = memes, politics, vague questions, hype.

 3. **Collect**: `pipeline.py` orchestrates fetch + classify across all configured subreddits.

 4. **Analyze**: `analyze.py` extracts named tech entities, clusters posts by entity, scores each cluster by engagement (`upvotes × 0.5 + comments × 0.3 + comment_upvotes × 0.2`), and generates a structured trend report.

 5. **Output**: Ranked console summary.
 Writes Markdown and JSON to `output/`.

+---

+## Data Source

+This tool can fetch Reddit data in two ways:

+- **Without credentials** - Uses Reddit’s public `.json` endpoints (e.g. appending `.json` to subreddit URLs).
+No setup required, but rate limits are stricter.
+- **With credentials** - Uses Reddit’s official API via OAuth for higher rate limits and more reliable access.

+For lightweight usage or quick experiments, the `.json` approach is sufficient.
+For larger or repeated runs, credentials are recommended.

 ---